aggelito/cv/src/pages/index.md

 ## About me

-I'm a DevOps and full-stack engineer with over 10 years of experience, specializing in scaling systems and leading high-performing teams.
-Expert in automation, cloud infrastructure, and vendor-agnostic solutions.
+DevOps and full-stack engineer with over 10 years of experience, specializing in scaling systems and leading high-performing teams.
+I specialize in cloud-native solutions and vendor-agnostic architectures.
 Passionate about open source and sustainable technology.

 ## Work experience

 ### Lead DevOps Engineer @ StickerApp AB, Lomma, Sweden
 #### May 2022 - Present

-- Migrated main database to a new cloud provider with less than one hour of downtime, avoiding significant revenue loss during the transition
-- Dockerized and migrated legacy monolith to a new hosting provider, enhancing scalability
-- Automated remote development server setup, cutting onboarding time by 50%
+- Optimized deployment speed and safety using Kubernetes with GitOps (ArgoCD, Kustomize, Rancher)
+- Onboarded developers with GitHub Copilot and AI tools in VS Code and pull requests, improving productivity and promoting modern development practices
-- Built a high-performance Traefik middleware for authentication and authorization, enabling SSO across all services
+- Built a high-performance Traefik middleware for custom authentication and authorization, enabling SSO across all internally developed services
-- Reduced code review time by 30% with GitHub Copilot automation
+- Collaborated with management and HR to recruit and onboard developers and tech leads, strengthening the engineering team's capabilities
 - Introduced automated preview deploys from pull requests, accelerating feedback loops
+- Dockerized and migrated legacy monolith to a new hosting provider, enhancing scalability and reliability
+- Automated remote development server setup, cutting onboarding time by around 50%
 - Established monitoring and alerting with Grafana and Prometheus, improving system reliability
-- Enhanced security and stability with automated tests (Playwright, K6) and security scans
+- Enhanced site reliability with automated tests (Playwright, K6) and security scans
-- Optimized deployment speed and safety using Kubernetes with GitOps (ArgoCD, Kustomize, Rancher)
+- Migrated main database to a new cloud provider with less than one hour of downtime, avoiding significant revenue loss during the transition

 ### Technical Lead @ StickerApp AB, Lomma, Sweden
 #### April 2021 - May 2022

 - Led a team of 5 engineers, promoting collaboration and innovation
+- Transitioned department from Gitflow to GitHub Flow, reducing release complexity and fostering a collaborative review process through pull requests
-- Spearheaded DevOps initiatives, CI/CD automation, and Dockerization projects
+- Spearheaded DevOps initiatives, CI/CD automation, Dockerization projects and cloud infrastructure
 - Modernized deployment workflow with GitHub Actions, boosting frequency from weekly to multiple daily releases
 - Increased team productivity by 20% through streamlined sprint planning and operational improvements
 - Developed a scalable AWS service for customer file uploads, thumbnails, and outlines
 - Managed AWS infrastructure with IaC tools, balancing cost and performance
 - Optimized database structures with minimal service disruption

 ### Fullstack Web Developer @ StickerApp AB, Lomma, Sweden
 #### October 2016 - April 2021